Tibule12/ISV-Portal/docs/optional-azure/deploy-node.md

 ```

 ## Notes
 - If the app must access Microsoft Graph or other Azure resources, register an App in Azure AD and grant permissions.
-See `docs/azure-ad-setup.md` (next step) for guidance.
+See `docs/optional-azure/azure-ad-setup.md` for guidance.
 - Confirm the App Service's Node runtime version matches dependencies; Node 18 is recommended for modern packages.